Front-end clients for AI image models

 ComfyUI, InvokeAI, Draw Things, ChaiNNer and friends

-Front-end software for running AI image models on our own hardware — generation, editing, inpainting, upscaling, and chaining the lot together.
+Front-end software for running AI image models on my own hardware — incorporating generation, editing, inpainting, upscaling, and chaining the lot together.

-- generative image models for the text-to-image generation side (Stable Diffusion, Flux, SDXL and friends);
+- generative image models for text-to-image generation (Stable Diffusion, Flux, SDXL and friends);

-- editing images with machine learning for the editing side (FLUX.1 Kontext, Qwen-Image-Edit, Nano Banana, single-task tools);
+- image editing models that specialise on tweaking existing images (FLUX.1 Kontext, Qwen-Image-Edit, Nano Banana, single-task tools);

 I am principally interested in clients that